daniyarulydanial/final_project/README.md

 Our project aims to build a comprehensive machine learning model for credit scoring.
 In today’s financial landscape, credit scoring presents significant challenges, particularly related to explainability and complexity.

 # The Team:
-Daniaryuly Daniyal, Pirniyazov Miras, Baktibayev Daulet
+Daniaryuly Danial, Pirniyazov Miras, Baktibayev Daulet

 # Roles:
 - Daniyaruly Danial: Data analysis and data preparation